Skip to Content

 Anti-patterns

-• 🚨 irm <url> | iex without reviewing the script - executes arbitrary code from the network at current privilege.
-Inspect the URL in a browser first, or download to a file and review before running.
+• 🚨 irm <url> | iex without reviewing the script - executes arbitrary network code at your current privilege.
+Inspect the URL in a browser, or download and review before running.

 Last updated on